Rorymon/AutomateEvergreenPackaging/README.md

 # AutomateEvergreenPackaging

+<h3>Overview</h3>
 This is my first draft of a script that leverages the Evergreen PowerShell module and Cloudpager module to automatically package and patch applications using Numecent Cloudpaging Studio for packaging and Cloudpager for deployment.
+Combining these technologies can provide a solution to automatically package application and patches plus deploy to your early adopters automatically.
+Thank to Cloudpager's unique rapid rollback feature, you can also have confidence that any changes made that need to be rolled back, can be rolled back quickly and easily.
+As the application are packaged into application containers before deployment, the rollback and any removal should always be clean and net-new deployments and application updates are delivered dynamically and seamlessly to the users.

 <h3>Setting Up Evergreen Packaging Machine</h3>